Philadelphia International Airport stations: Airport Terminals C & D

-Airport Terminal C serves Gates C17–C30.

-Airport Terminal D serves Gates D1–D16.
+Airport Terminals C & D station serve Gates C17–C30 and D1–D16.

 Airport Terminals E & F

-Airport Terminal E serves Gates E1–E17.

-Airport Terminal F serves Gates F1–F39.
+Airport Terminals E & F station serves Gates E1–E17 and F1–F39.

 Each of the four stations is fully handicapped accessible, and is located next to the baggage claim at each terminal with escalator and elevator access from each terminal's skyway.
 Trains from the city arrive first at Terminal A, and terminate at Terminals E and F.

 Although the airport is located less than 10 miles from the city's central business district, the stations are located in zone 4.

 A food court and shopping area exists between Terminals B and C. The Airport Marriott is located adjacent to Terminal B. No parking is available at any of the stations.